 Texas students sue to stop new law restricting campus speech

-A national free speech group is suing Texas to block a new state law limiting on-campus protests.
+A national free speech group is suing to block a new Texas law limiting on-campus protests.

 FIRE, the Foundation for Individual Rights and Expression, filed a suit in the Western District of Texas on behalf of numerous University of Texas system student groups seeking a preliminary injunction against Senate Bill 2972.

-The bill, drafted in the aftermath of pro-Palestinian rallies and protests on college campuses nationwide, went into effect on Sept.
-1. While “recognizing freedom of speech and assembly as central to the mission of institutions of higher education,” the law requires public universities and colleges to adopt policies that prohibit certain “expressive activities,” such as the use of bullhorns and drums; on-campus speakers during the last two weeks of a semester; and demonstrations between 10 p.m. and 8 a.m.
+The bill, which came after pro-Palestinian rallies and protests took place on college campuses nationwide, went into effect on Sept.
+1. While “recognizing freedom of speech and assembly as central to the mission of institutions of higher education,” the law requires public universities and colleges to adopt policies that prohibit certain “expressive activities" — such as the use of bullhorns and drums; on-campus speakers during the last two weeks of a semester; and demonstrations between 10 p.m. and 8 a.m.

 “The First Amendment doesn’t set when the sun goes down,” FIRE’s senior supervising attorney, JT Morris, said in a news release.
 “University students have expressive freedom whether it’s midnight or midday, and Texas can’t just legislate those constitutional protections out of existence.”